-During 2012 the Company ACA Howe International Ltd (Howe UK) completed an Interim Resource to Canadian National Instrument NI 43-101 compliant mineral resource estimate and a Preliminary Economic Assessment for the Omagh Gold Project (see press release dated July 3, 2012) This report, which was based on drilling results and analyses received to June 8, 2012, identified all resources discovered at that date.
+During 2012 ACA Howe International Ltd (Howe UK) completed an Interim Resource to Canadian National Instrument NI 43-101 compliant mineral resource estimate and a Preliminary Economic Assessment for the Omagh Gold Project (see press release dated July 3, 2012) This report, which was based on drilling results and analyses received to June 8, 2012, identified all resources discovered at that date.
 The Company subsequently filed a complete Technical Report on SEDAR in August 2012.
 An updated resource estimate was prepared by the Company during the second quarter based on drilling results received to May 5, 2013 (see press release dated June 12, 2013).
 The drilling program, subsequent to June 2012, was targeted to increase the amount of measured and indicated resources related to the potential development of an underground mine.
 When compared to the resource estimate prepared in 2012 there has been an 50% increase in resources classified as measured and indicated from a total of 95,300 troy ounces gold (2012) to 142,533 troy ounces gold and a 28% increase in Resources classified as inferred, from 231,000 troy ounces gold (2012) to 295,599 troy ounces gold (2013).
 The overall increase is 34%.
-Subsequent to June 30, 2013 Galantas filed an updated Technical Report on SEDAR in July 2013.
+Galantas subsequently filed an updated Technical Report on SEDAR in July 2013.

-Limited exploration outside the mine licence area continued during the first half of 2013.
-Offsite prospecting, which included lithological sampling of float and outcrop, primarily targeted the Crigh Bridge,
+Limited exploration outside the mine licence area continued during the first nine months of 2013.
+Offsite prospecting, which included lithological sampling of float and outcrop, primarily targeted the Crigh Bridge, Magheranageeragh and Leitrim Hill areas.
+During the third quarter the Magheranageeragh soil grid was completed.
+The objective of this sampling programme is to provide possible drill targets for future off site investigation.
+With regards to the seven licences held in the Republic of Ireland, geochemical soil sampling, stream sediment and geophysical data generated by the Tellus Border Project, a cross border initiative funded by the EU regional development fund, was released earlier in the year.
+The data revealed the continuation of a trend established on licence OM4 with anomalously high concentrations of gold pathfinder elements.
+This data has assisted in the design of a field programme which was carried out during the third quarter.
+Earlier in the year Omagh Minerals were awarded a grant to complete a project to determine the prospectivity potential of the Tellus border zone as a whole.
+This research is supported by the EU

-Magheranageeragh, Leitrim Hill and Sraghcumber areas.
-Significant headway has been made in completing this preliminary exploration stage within OM4.
-Small bedrock exposures were mapped and abundant guartzrich samples containing pyrite were located within all of the target regions, including some surrounding areas.
-Additional work, which is taking place over the summer, will focus on exploring the ground in close proximity to two major converging faults.
-This will include further prospecting and soil sampling in the Magheranageeragh target and preliminary exploration in the area between Crigh Bridge and Magheranageerah.
-With regards to the four licences held in the Republic of Ireland, geochemical soil sampling and geophysical data generated by the Tellus Border Project, a cross border initiative funded by the EU regional development fund, was released earlier in the year.
-The data reveals the continuation of a trend established on licence OM4 with anomalously high concentrations of gold pathfinder elements.
-This data has assisted in the design of a summer field programme.
-In addition, following a detailed review of this data, application was made for three new prospecting licences in the Republic of Ireland which were granted during the second quarter.
-These licences join and extend our existing licences to the southwest.
-During the second quarter Omagh Minerals were awarded a grant to complete a project which will determine the prospectivity potential of the Tellus border zone as a whole.
-This research is supported by the EU INTERREG IVA-funded Tellus Border initiative funded by the EU regional development fund.
-It is based around the new Tellus Border data and the associated fieldwork will be carried out over the summer months.
+INTERREG IVA-funded Tellus Border initiative funded by the EU regional development fund, was based around the new Tellus Border data.
+The associated fieldwork was completed during the third quarter.
+Application was made for a further two prospecting licences in the Republic of Ireland which were acknowledged during the third quarter and are now awaiting a final decision.